nolim1t/bitcoin-merchant-starter-kit/README.md

 This requires a little bit of technical chops, but it offers the best first class experience for bitcoin and lightning users.
 Not to mention access to this is available on any web browser.

 But you must be able to consult someone locally for this type of method if you are not sure or to go ahead with this.

+Another alternative which requires a little more knowledge is [BTCPayserver](https://btcpayserver.org/).
+This is probably a bit better than the Umbrel project, but requires more technical ability.

 ## Processing the payment and Integration